Yashu2133/Placement-Management/README.md

 6.Company can hire candidates directly on the interview page → candidate status = Hired.

-7.Admin dashboard automatically updates statistics including number of hired students.
+7.Admin dashboard automatically updates statistics including number of hired students and the result of the applicants are in the all applications page of admin.

 ---